iain/scripted/README.md

 contact me if you have any questions or ideas for improvements.
 Mention me on [Twitter](https://twitter.com/iain_nl), or open an issue on Github.

+### Known issues

+* Only works on Ruby 1.9: MRI.
+* JRuby and Ruby 1.8 don't play well with some Unix related stuff.
+* Rubinius doesn't play nice with character encoding of the table and announcer.

 ## Contributing